niccantieni/golang-opentransdata/README.md

 # golang-opentransdata
-A WOR-IN-PROGRESS implementation of the OpenTransportData-API in Switzerland
+A WORK-IN-PROGRESS implementation of the OpenTransportData-API in Switzerland